 This car came to us with the bottom end knocking.
 Before removing the engine we dropped the sump to remove the big end bearings.
 This is what the big end bearings looked like…

 Although the car was running below max oil level on the dipstick, it wasn’t actually oil starvation that caused the failure.
 These engines run very tight bearing clearances and are designed to run a very thin 0w20 Engine Oil.
 Regular servicing is vital to keep an engine in good health.
-Unfortunately this car had a fictitious stamp in the service book and had been run on the wrong oil for many miles.
-We attribute the failure to a lubrication failure due to the age and incorrect grade of oil, combined with possible oil filter bypass failure (the car had a brand of oil filter we would never dream of using).
+Unfortunately this car had a fictitious stamp in the service book and had been run on the wrong oil for far too many miles.
+We attribute the failure to a lubrication issue due to the age, and incorrect grade, of oil, combined with possible oil filter bypass failure (the car had a brand of oil filter we would never dream of using).
+The main bearings (which are lightly loaded compared to the connecting rod “big end” bearings) survived unscathed which ruled out a lack of oil.
 Some of the shells had spun which means the rods would require replacement.
 A new engine from Suzuki is apparently £9000.

 We sourced a good quality low mileage replacement engine.

 As part of the job we’ll be replacing Aux belts (the engine has a chain driven camshaft), Oil and Filter and Coolant.
 Interestingly, along with the incorrect oil the engine also had the incorrect grade of coolant fitted.
 We will be using the correct 0w20 oil and red coolant.